Ronald Acuña Jr. Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Pirates pitching staff ranks 16th in MLB.

-- The Pirates' 4.49 team ERA ranks 22nd among all league pitching staffs.
+- The Pirates have the 22nd-ranked team ERA among all league pitching staffs (4.50).

-- Pirates pitchers combine to give up the sixth-fewest home runs in baseball (121 total, 1.1 per game).
+- The Pirates allow the sixth-fewest home runs in baseball (122 total, 1.1 per game).

-- Bido (2-2 with a 5.18 ERA and 31 strikeouts in 33 2/3 innings pitched) makes the start for the Pirates, his eighth of the season.

-- The righty last pitched on Wednesday against the Detroit Tigers, when he went three innings, allowing four earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.